A L L Y

-The U.S. is the only industrialized country in the world that does not offer paid parental leave.
+The U.S. is the only industrialized country in the world that doesn't offer paid parental leave.
 Because of this, the inability to afford unpaid leave is the most cited reason for not taking more time off work, and half of U.S. workers don't take their full time off work for financial reasons.*

 With finances playing such a huge role in whether or not a parent will be there for their child's first moments, how can a bank help?